adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 > Depository AddDepository(ctx, xUserID, createDepository, optional)

+Create Depository

-Create a new depository account for the authenticated user
+Create a new Dpository object for the userID

 ### Required Parameters